uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Listening to their residential school experiences helped those who attended to begin to understand how deeply the residential schools had scarred Survivors, their families, and the whole community.
 He said,

-> I think it helped the people of Wetaskawin come to an understanding of some of the trials and tribulations that our neighbours to the south have been going through all<!--x-->
+> I think it helped the people of Wetaskawin come to an understanding of some of the trials and tribulations that our neighbours to the south have been going through all <!-- page 363 -->their lives…
-their lives…
 We are working on a healing journey between the City of Wetaskiwin and the Cree First Nations… As you come into Wetaskiwin from the south, you will see that our [city] sign is in Cree syllabics as well—that welcomes you… We still have a long way to go.